African Studies (BA)

 Africa is home to around 1.5 billion inhabitants in 54 countries, with a wide range of cultures and languages.
 As a continent, it is a key player in issues such as climate change and global economy, while its art and literature gain increasingly international appreciation.
 In the African Studies bachelor’s programme you will acquire in-depth knowledge about Africa, from an internal perspective and with a critical eye for the external, often euro-centric approaches of ‘Africa’.

 African history from zero to the very recent past takes a central place within the curriculum.
 This will allow you to gain an understanding of issues such as the role of gender within African society, social inequality and slavery in the past and the present, and the relation between the African diaspora and the Black Lives Matter movement.
 In our programme, you will have the choice to study Africa as a continent, its individual regions or individual countries.
-In the second year of the programme, you can tailor the programme according to your personal interests by focusing on one or several of our themes: Sociolinguistics, Literature & Art or History & Anthropology.

 “Africa really appeals to me.
 I love studying languages and cultures.
 When I visited the Open Day event I immediately felt a connection.
 The atmosphere was relaxed and open, the programme itself seemed tailor-made and the contact with other students and lecturers was informal.”